SirBepy/Drink-Talk/README.md

 In order for you to run this program, you will need Flutter and Dart SDK installed.

 If you want to run the app on iOS, this is a necessity.
-If, however, you wish to run it on Android, and you do not wish to install Flutter, feel free to simply use the .apk file provided in this folder
+If, however, you wish to run it on Android, and you do not wish to install Flutter, feel free to simply use the app-release.apk file provided in this folder

 ### Recommendations